Rally for Democracy and Progress (Namibia)

 The Rally for Democracy and Progress (RDP) is a political party in Namibia.
 It was launched on 17 November 2007 under the leadership of Hidipo Hamutenya and Jesaya Nyamu, both former leading members of the ruling SWAPO party and cabinet ministers.
-Hamutenya had unsuccessfully sought the SWAPO nomination for President in 2004.
-At the time of the RDP's launch, it was considered to represent the strongest challenge to SWAPO's political dominance since the country gained its independence in 1990.
+Hamutenya had unsuccessfully sought the SWAPO nomination for president in 2004.
+At the time of the RDP's launch, it was considered to represent the strongest challenge to SWAPO's political dominance since the country's independence in 1990.
 According to Hamutenya, speaking at the RDP's launch, the party was "born in response to our people's deep longing for a vision, political direction and the rekindling of their hopes and aspiration for a better and prosperous future".

 2008 conference and criticism of Robert Mugabe

 In December 2008, RDP held the party's first national conference.
 Hamutenya was officially selected as leader of the party.
 Other party leaders included Steve Bezuidenhout, Jesaya Nyamu and Agnes Limbo.
 Concerning the crises in Zimbabwe, Hamutenya said "The Zimbabwe crisis is manmade and that regime should not be allowed to continue.
 It has led to poverty and hardship".